 10 ways to change password in Remote Desktop session

-As a regular user of Remote Desktop sessions, you may have been confronted with the case to change your password.
-Control-Alt-Delete (CTRL-ALT-DEL) doesn’t allow you to change the password in the remote session, but instead gives you a menu on your actual host
+How to change your password in Remote Desktop?
+As a regular user of RDP sessions, you may have been confronted with the case of changing your password.
+But here’s the problem: Control-Alt-Delete (CTRL-ALT-DEL) doesn’t allow you to change the password in the remote session> Instead, it gives you the lock menu on your local computer.

 Change password in Remote Desktop